SGrannemann/Star-Trek-Scripts-NLP-Playground/README.md

 ### Preprocessing
 In this folder, you can find scripts that preprocess the data, either for extracting the text from the original files or for cleaning up text data etc.
-Additionally, modules that create collocations or TFIDF models reside in this folder.
+Additionally, modules that create collocations or TFIDF/LSA models or word2vec/doc2vec embeddings reside in this folder.

 ## Contact and contribution
 Should you want to contribute or to contact me, feel free to send me an email.